apache/activemq-artemis/README.md

   # Clone the GitHub Mirror of ActiveMQ6 Repo:
   git clone git@github.com:apache/activemq-6.git

-  # Add the following section to your <activemq6 repo>/.git/config statement to fetch all pull requests sent to the GitHub mirror.
+  # Add the following section to your <activemq repo>/.git/config statement to fetch all pull requests sent to the GitHub mirror.
 Note that the remote name for git@github.com:apache/activemq-6.git may be different.
 Be sure to edit all references to the remote name.
 In this case "activemq".
   [remote "origin"]
         url = git@github.com:apache/activemq-6.git
         fetch = +refs/heads/*:refs/remotes/origin/*